About

 My name is Tom Hearn.
 I am an Australian documentary filmmaker, community development practitioner and First Nations ally, and the founder of BushTV, established in 2003.

 For more than 20 years, I have worked alongside communities across regional and remote Australia at the intersection of storytelling, cultural governance and community development.
-My Gurda (big brother) Ernie, has been my mentor and production partner for many years and is often involved in BushTV projects – when he isn’t off making movies and doing his thing.
+My Gurda, Ernie Dingo, has been a mentor and collaborator on selected projects over the years.
+Our most significant collaboration has been the award-winning Camping on Country initiative, for which Ernie serves as National Ambassador.

-BushTV operates as an external communications and documentary partner for organisations seeking clarity, consistency and cultural authority in their public presence.
+BushTV is my consultancy and storytelling agency.
+I created the brand more than 20 years ago, and it has evolved into an external communications partner for organisations seeking clarity, consistency and cultural authority in their public presence.

-Our approach is relational and grounded in accountability.
-We don’t produce content for activity’s sake.
-We help ensure your work is understood clearly, ethically and in alignment with your values and community obligations.
+My approach is relational and grounded in accountability.
+I do not produce content for activity’s sake.
+I help ensure your work is understood clearly, ethically and in alignment with your values and community obligations.

-If you’re looking for a communications partner who understands both story and responsibility, we invite you to learn more.
+If you are looking for a communications partner who understands both story and responsibility, I invite you to learn more.

 Explore how we can work together.